jdkingsbury/Ratings-And-Projections/README.md

 ## Backend

 The backend consists of Node.js for handling HTTP requests and Python for interacting with the NBA API and performing data processing.

-For detailed information, please refer to the [Backend README](Backend/README.md).

 ## Installation